walmartlabs/thorax/docs/collection.md

 ### setCollection *view.setCollection(collection, options)*

 If directly creating a CollectionView instance, the collection property may be set by passing `collection` to the constructor, or by calling this method.
-The following options may be passed when calling this method:

-- `fetch`: wether or not to try to call `fetch` on the collection if `shouldFetch` returns true
-- `success`: a callback to be called when the
-- `errors`: wether or not to trigger an `error` event on the CollectionView and it's parent when an `error` event is triggered on the collection
+Accepts any options that the `bindCollection` method does.

 ### appendItem *view.appendItem(modelOrView [,index])*